Exact maximum-entropy estimation with Feynman diagrams: Introduction

 { }It is worth mentioning that given the higher moments of $\{r_i\},$ (or $\{r_i\}\cup \{s\}$) the computation is completely independent of the size of the alphabet $\Sigma$.
 More precisely, to compute the Taylor expansion to any given order $d$ only the joint moments of order $\leq d+1$ are required.

-We believe that the formulas presented here can find applications in estimation and classification problems, and have considerable theoretical value as well.

 The main tool for proving these results is a formula for the Taylor expansion of a perturbed critical point.
 Folk theorems along these lines go back at least to Richard P. Feynman, and constitute the "classical", or "tree level" part of what is generally called the Feynman Calculus.
-We found the exposition in \cite{Et02} very useful.
+We found the exposition in \cite{Etingof} very useful.
 At any rate, the discussion in Section \ref{sec:feynman} is completely self-contained, and readers may find it applicable to other optimization problems.

+Some application of the problem we consider, in its relative version to be defined below are \cite{Shell} in chemical physics, \cite{Avellanda} in mathematical finance and the recent \cite{Lin}, which in page 6, argues that part of the success of deep learning techniques is a consequence of the structure of probability distributions that maximizes the entropy.
+These references are of course just a drop in the sea of applications.
+We therefore believe that the formulas presented here can find applications in many estimation and classification problems, different areas of science, and have considerable theoretical value as well.

-In the remainder of this section we state our main results.
+In the next subsection we define precisely the problem we would like to solve, and discuss some analytic properties of the solutions.
+In the next section we state our main results.
 In section \ref{sec:feynman} we develop the main technical tool, Feynman calculus, and discuss its application to finding critical points of series expansions.
 This is used to prove the main results in Section \ref{sec:proofs}.